FBisca/challengefy/README.md

 ##### Place Awareness
 I used the APIs from Google Play Services, like the **Current Place Discovery** and **Predictions**.
-For location updates I used the new implementation for the `FusedLocationProviderClient`.
+For location updates I used the new `FusedLocationProviderClient` implementation.
 <br><br>
 I created a simple logic for the place discovery, if the Google Places returns an address more than 30 meters away from the current user position, I fetch the local Geocoder for closer current address.